Hi, I’m Chloe Hayward

 Feb.
 2025 - May 2025

-I constructed these books with a Japanese Stab Bind because it allowed me to print on individual pieces of paper, rather than groups, and meant I could create a more interesting binding design.
-Each binding has a different number of ‘lines’ made with the thread, to indicate the order the books should be read and show that they are a collection.
+I experimented with printing and paper before settling on GF Smith, Cromatico.
+I wanted to create a flipbook where each word of the quote would appear on the next page and found that this translucent paper added another visual that regular white paper didn’t, because you could see through to the next page and the black ink created a shadowy effect.
+I constructed these books with a Japanese Stab Bind as it allowed me to print on individual pieces of paper, rather than groups, and meant I could create a more interesting binding design.
+Each binding has a different number of ‘lines’ made of thread, to indicate the order the books should be read and show that they are a collection.

-When this project began, I didn’t know what print technique I wanted to pursue, so I decided to attend workshops on letterpress, lithography and screenprinting via my university, to better understand and learn about the process of making for each.
+When this project began, I didn’t know what print technique I wanted to pursue, so I decided to attend workshops on letterpress, lithography and screen printing via my university, to better understand and learn about the process of making for each.

 Out of all the processes, I was most drawn towards letterpress.
 I knew that I wanted to create a publication and decided that my subject would be about those still in the industry because we have many books on the process and the history of letterpress, but I felt hearing stories from those that work with the process would make my project feel more real.

-I conducted interviews with Graham Bignell and Richard Ardagh from New North Press, Theo Hersey and Barry from the St Brides Foundation and learnt how each of them learnt about letterpress, why they enjoyed it and where they think it stands in the modern age.
+I conducted interviews with Graham Bignell and Richard Ardagh from New North Press, Barry from the St Brides Foundation and Theo Hersey and learnt how each of them learnt about letterpress, why they enjoyed it and where they think it stands in the modern age.
+I pulled out quotes from these interviews, leaning heavily towards answers that focused on where letterpress is now and where it is going, to not only celebrate the resilience of the craft but raise awareness about it.